gloinul/draft-westerlund-tsvwg-sctp-dtls-handshake/draft-westerlund-tsvwg-sctp-dtls-handshake.md

    not marked as "Y" are NOT RECOMMENDED to support in DTLS in SCTP.
 Non-AEAD cipher suites or cipher suites without confidentiality MUST NOT be supported.
-Cipher suites and parameters that do not provide ephemeral key exchange MUST NOT be supported.
+Cipher suites and parameters that do not provide ephemeral key-exchange MUST NOT be supported.

 ### Authentication and Policy Decisions